ChKater/DotViewerFX/README.md

 DotViewerFX
 ===========
-DotViewerFX is an extension of the Java FX class ImageView for displaying graphs in the dot format with Graphviz cammand line program.
+DotViewerFX is an extension of the Java FX class ImageView for displaying graphs in the dot format with Graphviz command line program.

 Dependencies:
 An existing installation of Graphviz